DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/exportFromMarkup(markup_options).md

 ---
 ---
 ##### shortDescription
-Allows you to export widgets using their SVG markup.
+Allows you to export UI components using their SVG markup.

 ##### param(markup): String
-The SVG markup of the widgets you want to export.
+The SVG markup of the UI components you want to export.

 ##### param(options): Object
 Export options.